bramp/blog/content/post/2011-10-31-census-tigerline-shapefiles-code-names.md

 aliases:
   - /blog/2011/10/31/census-tigerline-shapefiles-code-names/
 ---
-I&#8217;ve been playing with the Tiger shapefiles to generate some interesting plots.
+I've been playing with the Tiger shapefiles to generate some interesting plots.
 While doing this I kept wondering what all the [different geographies][1] were.
-I couldn&#8217;t find a single concise list, so I made my own (but not yet complete) list from various source of information:
+I couldn't find a single concise list, so I made my own (but not yet complete) list from various source of information:

+{{<table "table">}}

 | Code       | Description                                |
 |------------|--------------------------------------------|